Cybersecurity has become the latest battleground where business is won and lost, according to SolarWinds MSP.

 “MSPs…almost have an allergic reaction [to security]: ‘Well, I don’t have the skills set for it’.
 You’re confusing an MSP with a managed security service provider (MSSP).
 What are you doing to secure the network?
 Are you doing anti-virus?
 Backup / disaster recovery?
 Do you have a web filtering tool?
 Are you looking at the different vectors?
 Do you have a web filtering or an anti-spam product?
 If you’re providing those five things you are providing a level of security,” he said.

 The difference between an MSP and an MSSP, he said, is an MSSP does more forensics and early threat detection.
-Pagliuca said SolarWinds MSP wants to help MSPs enter this area by developing a light security information and event management (SIEM) product that will provide them with alerts.
+Pagliuca said SolarWinds MSP wants to help MSPs enter this by developing a light security information and event management (SIEM) product that will provide them with alerts.

 “The MSP doesn’t have the skills set to manage a heavy SIEM, and it’s cumbersome.
 They would like something that’s dialled back, that’s in a pre-configured box that will give them the alerts, versus having to manage it,” he said.